8 Game-Changing Telecommunications Industry Trends 2018 – 2021

 “We are implementing AI to help us to identify where these breakpoints are, and help to repair those in an automated way without human intervention.
 This goes for hardware failure, software failures.”

-Seeing the bigger picture makes it clear that telecoms are spending fortunes on customer support, maintenance and better infrastructure.
-Trends in AI and Machine Learning will continue to impact these cost centres.
+Seeing the bigger picture makes it clear that telecoms are spending fortunes on customer support, maintenance, and better infrastructure.
+Trends in AI and Machine Learning will continue to impact these cost centers.
+An example of web farm migration, read here.

 7) In-Flight Connectivity kicks in